 - 1 tsp sesame oil (optional)

 Quick Tip: Scramble eggs in a hot pan, remove.
 Stir‑fry veggies for 1 minute, add rice and soy sauce, then toss eggs back in.
 Garnish with green onions.
 10 minutes total.
+That’s a healthy dinner in record time.
+These kinds of dinner ideas save both your sanity and your budget.

-4. “Indian High‑Protein” Quick Paneer Bhurji
+4. Quick Paneer Bhurji – A Healthy Dinner Star

 Why I love it: Paneer (Indian cottage cheese) is vegetarian, high‑protein, and cooks in 5 minutes.
 This scrambled dish is perfect for 2 people or a hungry family of 4 if doubled.
+Among all healthy dinner ideas, this one is uniquely flavorful.
+A protein‑rich dinner like this keeps you full for hours.

 Ingredients (serves 2):